Artist Ronald Davis at The Harwood Museum, Taos, with his painting Three Panel, 1969.

 Abstract Illusionist

 Ronald Davis is a painter known since the early 1960s for his use of geometric abstraction, abstract illusionism, shaped canvas painting, and 3D computer graphics.
 Davis has numerous exhibitions to his name, and has been exhibited in galleries and museums around the world.
-In 2001, he made several new series including the PVC Hinges, Squares, and Diamonds; the PVC Shaped Series; several variations on digital renderings; and the Pixel Dust Series.
+Returning to painting in 2001, he made several new series including the PVC Hinges, Squares, and Diamonds; the PVC Shaped Series; and several new series of digital renderings, expanding his established Pixel Dust Series.
 In 2021, he began a new series of over fifty canvas and acrylic paintings, the circular Polar Series.

 From the catalog accompanying the Untitled.
 Art Fair exhibition of artist Ronald Davis’s works at Miami Basel, December, 2015: